 The three branches of the federal government come together at the U.S. Capitol every year (except a president’s first year in office) to hear the president deliver the State of the Union address.
 That speech to a joint session of Congress allows the president to lay out an agenda for the coming year.

-President Biden’s first State of the Union address is scheduled for March 1.
+President Biden’s second State of the Union address is scheduled for February 7.
 Take a look at where the president will make his remarks and where all the major players in Washington — including the first lady, Supreme Court justices, the Cabinet and media — will sit to listen to him.

 An earlier version of this story was published February 24, 2022.